-Man sought tuition aid under state program for religious education
+Man sought tuition aid for religious education under state program

 Under a Washington statute, petitioner Larry Witters applied for aid to pay his tuition at Inland Empire School of the Bible to study to become a pastor.
 He was denied aid on the grounds that the Washington state constitution forbids the state from giving money to sectarian schools.

-The Washington Supreme Court upheld the denial of aid but based its decision on the establishment clause of the First Amendment.
+The Washington Supreme Court upheld the denial of aid but based its decision on the Establishment Clause of the First Amendment.
 Specifically, the state supreme court held that the program violated the second prong of the Lemon test, finding that the “principal or primary effect” of the regulation had the “primary effect of advancing religion.”

 Justice Thurgood Marshall delivered the opinion of a unanimous Court.
 The Court framed the question as whether extension of aid to Witters and his use of that aid to support his religious education is a permissible transfer or an impermissible “direct subsidy.”
 The Court held that since the aid was distributed to the student and it was the student’s choice to use it at a sectarian school, the program withstood constitutional scrutiny.